Issue 04, 2026 (April #2)

 Welcome Back to Term 2

+Welcome back to Term 2.
+I hope the school holidays were a time of rest, enjoyment and the chance to make special family memories.
 We are very excited to welcome our students back to school and look forward to greeting them on Wednesday as we begin another positive and productive term together.

 I would like to sincerely thank all of our parents for the ongoing support you continue to show our staff.
 Please know that all positive feedback shared with me is always passed on to our wonderful educators and staff, who truly appreciate hearing it.